tensorchiefs/dl_course/docs/index.md

 For the hands-on part we provide a docker container ([details and installation instruction](docker.md)).

 ## Other resources
-We took inspiration (and figures) from the following resources.
+We took inspiration (and sometimes slides / figures) from the following resources.

-* Deep Learning Book (DL-Book) [http://www.deeplearningbook.org/](http://www.deeplearningbook.org/)
+* Deep Learning Book (DL-Book) [http://www.deeplearningbook.org/](http://www.deeplearningbook.org/).
+This is a quite comprehensive book which goes far beyond the scope of this course.

-* Convolutional Neural Networks for Visual Recognition [http://cs231n.stanford.edu/](http://cs231n.stanford.edu/)
+* Convolutional Neural Networks for Visual Recognition [http://cs231n.stanford.edu/](http://cs231n.stanford.edu/), has additional material and videos of lectures.
+While the focus is on computer vision, it also treats other topics such as optimization, RNNs.
+Interesting are  the lecture notes which can be found at [http://cs231n.github.io/](http://cs231n.github.io/).

 ## Syllabus (subject to change)
 The course is split in 8 sessions, each 4 hours long.

 <table>